 This was their first clue.
 God was bringing them to the “mountain” of His inheritance and the place where He dwells.
 Throughout the time in the desert, Moses kept speaking of this unique location, what it would be like and what God wanted them to do there.
 It became known simply as “the place” where God was taking them.

 Jerusalem’s significance to King David

-400 years later in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
-David had conquered Jerusalem, had established it as the seat of power in Israel and was becoming widely loved as king.
+Four-hundred years later, in the time of David, Israel still viewed their many battles as fulfilling what Moses and Joshua had told them to do.
+David conquered Jerusalem, and established it as the seat of power in Israel.
+He became widely loved as king.
 David made Jerusalem his capital city.
 Even then, they still had not found this “place” that Moses spoke of — or maybe they had.

 In 1 Chronicles 21, David had sinned by numbering the people and a devastating plague was released on Israel.
 At the word of the Lord, David went to Ornan’s threshing floor to build an altar and to call on the Lord.
 After David prepared the sacrifice, for the first time in Israelite history, fire descended from Heaven and devoured the sacrifice.
 David declared “This is the house of the LORD God, and this is the altar of burnt offering for Israel” (1 Chronicles 22:1).
 This was the home they had been looking for and David’s heart began dreaming of building a house for God.

 Jerusalem in the Bible: King Solomon, and the Temple